DaveCaulfield/mkg-north-dublin-martial-arts/README.md

 ### Class Timetable
    - The class timetable provides an interactive drop down feature that allows easy navigation for the user on both mobile and desktop.
-   - The code structure for the timetable came from [Codepen](https://codepen.io/markcaron/pen/aWamrz).
+   - The code structure for the timetable came from [Codepen](https://codepen.io/markcaron/pen/aWamrz) and was customised for the MKG north Dublin website.

    ![screen shot mkg north dublin timetable section](docs/readme-images/classes.png)